 The Best Loyalty Program Features to Help Your Automotive Company Stand Out

-Car loyalty programs are made from a number of building blocks.
+Car rental loyalty programs, dealership loyalty programs, and car brand loyalty programs are all made from a number of building blocks.
 If you wish to stand out and capture people’s attention, all of these elements must be implemented seamlessly.
 Here are some of the most relevant features for companies aiming to launch a stellar automotive loyalty program.

 Partner Rewards

 One of the most alluring aspects of a car or dealership loyalty program is the variety of rewards that are available through partners.
 Loyalty participants can enjoy benefits like a free treat or drink at their favorite forecourt or get a large discount on car parts at a body shop.
+Even high-ticket items are on the menu; for example, Europcar offers a 15% discount at Accor hotels.
 The reward catalog of a car or dealership loyalty program is all about convenience, so make sure to utilize the partnership network to its full extent.

 Gamified Data Collection

-One big challenge for automotive companies is the lack of personalization.
-To remedy the issue, consider creating a survey about people’s driving habits, vehicle preferences, financial status, likes and dislikes regarding partner services or other preferences.
+One big challenge for automotive companies is the lack of personalization due to a lack of customer data and engagement.
+To remedy the issue, consider creating a survey about people’s driving habits, vehicle preferences, financial status, likes and dislikes regarding partner services, or other preferences.
 Then use the loyalty program to give people an incentive to complete it.

 Using an advanced profiling system, you can create customer tags based on the answers to fuel your segmentation process.
 Or update customer profiles directly based on the answers.
 Either way, the data you earn will allow you to send out more relevant emails.